 Affordable Housing Program

-MOPC attends the initial attorneys’ meeting with the hearing officer in order to present the mediation option to the parties and explain how the process works.
-The program has a roster of skilled mediators who have backgrounds in environmental law, land use and construction, municipal law and public policy issues and extensive professional experience working with municipalities and developers in complex multiparty disputes.
+The Program maintains a roster of skilled mediators drawn from affiliate practitioners qualified by MOPC for service on public contracts.
+These mediators have backgrounds in environmental law, land use and construction, municipal law, and public policy issues, and extensive professional experience working with municipalities and developers in complex multiparty disputes.

 For more information about the Housing Appeals Committee, please visit https://www.mass.gov/info-details/housing-appeals-committee-hac.